SpinalHDL/SpinalDoc/spinal/core/vhdl_generation.md

 ---

-## Generate VHDL and Verilog from an Spinal Component
+## Generate VHDL and Verilog from an SpinalHDL Component
-To generate the VHDL from an Spinal component you just need to call `SpinalVhdl(new YourComponent)` in a Scala `main`.
+To generate the VHDL from an SpinalHDL component you just need to call `SpinalVhdl(new YourComponent)` in a Scala `main`.

 To generate the Verilog, it's exactly the same, but with `SpinalVerilog` in place of `SpinalVHDL`